Coronavirus (COVID-19) testing for people who are symptom-free is now available in York.

 Testing is voluntary, it will help you make informed decisions to help keep you, your family and friends as safe as possible, and help protect those most vulnerable to COVID-19.

-Use our online system to book a test, with appointments available at two different sites in York; York St John University and University of York.
+Use our online system to book a test, with appointments available at 3 different sites in York:

 If you are unable to attend your booking please cancel your test using the online system.

 We advise that you book tests regularly (every week), and get tested twice, 3 days apart.